Alluxio/alluxio/docs/en/api/Java-API.md

 * [DeterministicHashPolicy](https://docs.alluxio.io/os/javadoc/{{site.ALLUXIO_MAJOR_VERSION}}/alluxio/client/block/policy/DeterministicHashPolicy.html)

   > This policy maps the blockId to several deterministic Alluxio workers.
 The number of workers a block
-  > can be mapped to can be passed through the constructor.
-The default is 1.
-It skips the workers
+  > can be mapped to can be specified by `alluxio.user.ufs.block.read.location.policy.deterministic.hash.shards`.
-  > that do not have enough capacity to hold the block.
+  > The default is 1.
+It skips the workers that do not have enough capacity to hold the block.
   >
   > This policy is useful for limiting the amount of replication that occurs when reading blocks from
   > the UFS with high concurrency.
 With 30 workers and 100 remote clients reading the same block